DFE-Digital/apply-for-teacher-training/README.md

 Note that only the UID is used for lookup.
 The email address serves only as a label.

-## Heroku review apps
+## Review apps

+When a new PR is opened, you have the option to deploy a review app into the `bat-qa` space.
+A deployment is initiated by adding the `deploy` label either when the PR is created or retrospectively.
+The app is destroyed when the PR is closed.

-When a new PR is opened, a review app is deployed via Heroku.
-This has a `HOSTING_ENVIRONMENT=development`, an empty database which gets seeded with local dev data, and a URL which is similar to `https://apply-for-teacher-training.herokuapp.com`.
-The Heroku configuration is in [`app.json`](app.json).
+Review apps have `HOSTING_ENVIRONMENT` set to `review`, an empty database which gets seeded with local dev data, and a URL which will be `https://apply-review-{PR_NUMBER}.london.cloudapps.digital/`.

+Management of review apps follow the same processes as our standard PaaS based apps.

 ## License